 Note that while the concept of NTC calculations in the context of long-term studies is similar to the operational calculation of NTC values on borders, the concept of NTC, as defined for the purpose of long-term planning studies, may show some differences in the sense that the approaches may not consider the same operational considerations to ensure a safe and reliable operation of the system.
-The NTC values reported in long-term studies are calculated under the 'ceteris paribus' assumption that nothing else in the system changes (e.g., generation and load in neighbouring zones, RES fluctuations, loop flows) and, therefore, does not have an impact on the calculated power shift made possible by the project (i. e. which equals market exchange).
-In the TYNDP, the assumed utilisation of the additional GTC delivered by a project will be reported in terms of the ability for additional commercial exchanges (i. e. Δ NTC) between the bidding zones that define the boundary in question.
-Very often, an increase in GTC would be synonym to an increase in NTC.
-However, it is to be noted that there is not a linear relationship between both elements, but they can rather be linked through Power Transfer Distribution Factors (PTDFs).
+The NTC values reported in long-term studies are calculated under the 'ceteris paribus' assumption that nothing else in the system changes (e.g., generation and load in neighbouring zones, RES fluctuations, loop flows) and, therefore, does not have an impact on the calculated power shift made possible by the project (i.e., which equals market exchange).
+In the TYNDP, the assumed utilisation of the additional grid transfer capability delivered by a project will be reported in terms of ability for additional commercial exchanges (i.e., Δ NTC) between the bidding zones that define the boundary in question.
 Note that the Δ NTC is directional, which means that values might be different in either direction of the commercial power-flow across a boundary.

-ΔNTC is calculated using network models by applying a generation power shift12 across the boundary under consideration.
-This figure applies to the year-round situation (i. e.
-8,760 hours) of how the generation power shift affects the power-flow across the boundary under analysis.
-Calculating an ANTC value generally results in a different value for each simulated time step of the year under consideration.
+ΔNTC is calculated using network models by applying a generation power shift15 across the boundary under consideration.
+This figure applies to the year-round situation (i.e., 8,760 hours) of how the generation power shift affects the power-flow across the boundary under analysis.
+Calculating an ΔNTC value generally results in a different value for each simulated time step of the year under consideration.
 This year-round situation should be reflected in the load flow analysis either via a simulation of each individual time step or via a simulation of a set of points in time that are representative of the year-round situation.
-The annual delta NTC that is reported corresponds to the 70th percentile of the delta NTC duration curve (i. e. the value is reached for at least 30 % of the year).
+The annual delta NTC that is reported corresponds to the 70th percentile of the delta NTC duration curve (i.e., the value is reached for at least 30% of the year).
 This is illustrated in Figure 6.
-In the event the reference NTCs used in the market simulations are time-dependent (e.g. seasonal values are used), the calculated delta NTCs could also be time-dependent, e. g. obtaining a different value for each season rather than a single annual NTC.
-In this latter case, similarly to what is done for the year-round situation, different delta NTC duration curves can be built for the different seasons and the 70th percentile can be reported for each season.
+In case the reference NTCs used in the market simulations are time-dependent (e.g., seasonal values are used), the calculated delta NTCs could also be time-dependent, e.g., obtaining a different value for each season, rather than a single annual NTC.